make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [remoteassist](https://github.com/remoteassist) for assisting with support for Lefant LS1 Pro vacuums.
 - [csarmat](https://github.com/csarmat) for assisting with support for WDYK 2P63A energy meters.
 - [nyok92](https://github.com/nyok92) for assisting with support for Duux Blizzard air conditioners.
+- [mattbruman](https://github.com/mattbruman) for assisting with support for Atomi ceiling fans.